 Additionally, per CMS requirements, the QS is placed on the NYSDOH's website for 30 days to provide accountability, transparency, and garner support and guidance from consumers, professionals, advocates, and policy makers, prior to the QS being finalized.
-NYSDOH staff respond to all comments and appropriate edits are made (see Section IX for more information on public comments).
+NYSDOH staff respond to all comments and appropriate edits are made.